2016-2017 PROGRAMS Healthy Fun For All!

 If you are interested, or know anybody that is interested, PLEASE DOWNLOAD AND COMPLETE THIS SCHOLARSHIP APPLICATION:

 We also offer a limited number of private and semi-private ski or snowboard lessons.
 These are only offered on weekends or during vacation weeks.
-Private lessons are not available on Saturday mornings.
-Reservations are required 48 hours in advance to allow time to schedule an instructor.
+Private lessons are usually not available on Saturday mornings.
+Reservations are requested to be 48 hours in advance to allow time to schedule an instructor.
 Please call 207-778-9031 to make a reservation after the winter season begins.

-Private Lesson/ Semi- Private lesson for children or adults: $25 for first student, only $10 for additional student with same instructor
+Costs: Private Lesson/ Semi- Private lesson for children or adults: $30 for first student, only $15 for additional student with same instructor.